brikis98/yevgeniy-brikman-homepage/_posts/2025-08-02-the-power-of-the-dog.md

 A few good quotes from the book:

-‚ÄúThe Americans take a product that literally grows on trees and turn it into a valuable commodity.
-Without them, cocaine and marijuana would be like oranges, and instead of making billions smuggling it, I‚Äôd be making pennies doing stoop labor in some California field, picking it.‚Äù
+"The Americans take a product that literally grows on trees and turn it into a valuable commodity.
+Without them, cocaine and marijuana would be like oranges, and instead of making billions smuggling it, I'd be making pennies doing stoop labor in some California field, picking it."

-‚ÄúAnd you have to give the Sinaloans credit‚Äîtheir response to their little diaspora was pure genius.
-Somewhere along the line they figured out that their real product isn‚Äôt drugs, it‚Äôs the two-thousand-mile border they share with the United States, and their ability to move contraband across it.
-Land can be burned, crops can be poisoned, people can be displaced, but that border‚Äîthat border isn‚Äôt going anywhere.
-A product that might be worth a few cents one inch on their side of the border is worth thousands just one inch on the other side.‚Äù
+"And you have to give the Sinaloans credit—their response to their little diaspora was pure genius.
+Somewhere along the line they figured out that their real product isn't drugs, it's the two-thousand-mile border they share with the United States, and their ability to move contraband across it.
+Land can be burned, crops can be poisoned, people can be displaced, but that border—that border isn't going anywhere.
+A product that might be worth a few cents one inch on their side of the border is worth thousands just one inch on the other side."

-‚ÄúThey got the absolute freedom to choose what we want them to.‚Äù
+"They got the absolute freedom to choose what we want them to."

 **Rating**: 4 stars